josefadamcik/josefadamcik.cz/_drafts/learning-the-hard-way-simple-diy-power-masurement-unit-with-ina219.md

 ### Building blocks

-I found a neat breakout with INA219.
-INA219 is an IC which supports such measurement and can communicate via I2C bus.
+I found a neat [breakout with INA219][inabreakout].
+[INA219 (datasheet)][inadatasheet] is an IC which supports such measurement and can communicate via I2C bus.
 The breakout module also contains other componnents you need in order to make the IC work.
 Great!

 Now I need just to connect some microcontroller and maybe display and a few buttons and write some firmware.
 And a neat little side project was born.